 Olink® Flex is the latest product in this portfolio, offering scientists the ability to mix and match from a library of 200 inflammatory protein assays and create 15-21 plex panels based on their protein signature of choice.

-Olink® Flex is designed to empower scientists with unprecedented freedom to analyze immune-related protein biomarkers.
+Olink® Flex is designed to empower scientists with the flexibility to analyze immune-related protein biomarkers, without compromising on data quality.

 *Certain images and/or photos on this page are the copyrighted property of 123RF.com, its contributors or its licensed partners and are being used with permission under the relevant license.
 These images and/or photos may not be copied or downloaded without permission from 123RF.com.
 Other images courtesy of Olink®.